-Despite the relatively unified definition from different consensus groups, there is a wide selection of assessment tools for sarcopenia.
+Despite the relatively unified definition from different consensus groups, there is a wide array of assessment tools for sarcopenia.
 Each tool differs in applicability in research settings, clinical settings and primary care settings.
 Since different studies utilized different tools for assessment and there is no unified cut-off value, the interpretation and comparison of results across different studies is particularly difficult.

-The traditional way of determining appendicular lean muscle mass is dual-energy X-ray absorptiometry[21-23].
+The traditional way to determine appendicular lean muscle mass is dual-energy X-ray absorptiometry[21-23].
 However, it is less sensitive in evaluating intramuscular fat, which can make up 5%-15% of muscle mass in obese people[24].
 Other methods such as bioimpedance analysis and urinary metabolites have also been mentioned in the literature[25] but are subject to error.
-As most patients diagnosed with pancreatic cancer would have done cross-sectional imaging such as computed tomography or magnetic resonance imaging, most of the studies used these scanning methods to diagnose sarcopenia.
-Both computed tomography and magnetic resonance imaging have been shown to be more sensitive to small changes in muscle area than dual-energy X-ray absorptiometry[23,26] and are now considered to be the gold standard of evaluating muscle mass[27].
+As most patients diagnosed with pancreatic cancer would have had cross-sectional imaging such as computed tomography or magnetic resonance imaging, most of the studies used these scanning methods to diagnose sarcopenia.
+Both computed tomography and magnetic resonance imaging have been shown to be more sensitive to small changes in muscle area than dual-energy X-ray absorptiometry[23,26] and are now considered to be the gold standard for evaluating muscle mass[27].

 There are a number of measurements that can be taken from cross-sectional imaging.
 The areas of fat, fat-free and lean muscle can be calculated with the specific Hounsfield unit[27] and then converted into whole-body fat mass, fat-free mass and lean muscle mass[28].
-The most commonly used landmark is the cross-sectional area of muscle at the L3 vertebra, and there are studies showing that the measurement at this level correlates significantly with whole-body muscle mass[28,29].
-There are also other measurements such as the cross-sectional area of psoas muscle[30] and the volume of psoas muscle[31], but some researchers opined that these measurements might not be representative enough as a surrogate marker as psoas muscle is a minor muscle[32].
-It is important to look at which measurement was used in a study, as well as whether the results were adjusted for height, weight or body mass index.
-As suggested by EWGSOP[2] and the ESPEN Special Interest Group[18], the cut-off point for the measurements should be more than 2 standard deviations below the mean reference value of healthy young adults of the same sex and same ethnicity.
+The most commonly used landmark is the cross-sectional area of muscle at the L3 vertebra, and there are studies showing that the measurement at this level significantly correlates with whole-body muscle mass[28,29].
+There are also other measurements such as the cross-sectional area of the psoas muscle[30] and the volume of the psoas muscle[31], but some researchers opined that these measurements might not be representative enough to be a surrogate marker, as the psoas muscle is a minor muscle[32].
+It is important to examine which measurement was used in a study, as well as whether the results were adjusted for height, weight or body mass index.
+As suggested by EWGSOP[2] and the ESPEN Special Interest Group[18], the cut-off point for the measurements should be more than two standard deviations below the mean reference value of healthy young adults of the same sex and same ethnicity.